 If you wish to make a complaint, please call us at (260) 449-7562 or submit it to us online via our Complaint Portal.

 Be sure to provide as much information as possible, including the name and location of the establishment, day and time of visit, and the nature of the complaint (employee did not wash hands, foreign object in your food, improperly cooked or handled food, cleanliness or sanitation issues).
-A Department of Health food inspector will contact you to let you know of the results of the investigation.

 For more information, visit our Retail Food Establishment page.